browncj/FrackMan/README.md

 ### Compilation
 The dev versions of OpenGL and the Freeglut graphics library must be installed in order to compile the game.
+Simply run "make" in order to compile it.

 ### Gameplay
 Use the arrow keys to move up and down and the space key to shoot water.